Blue Shield International: History

 In terms of cultural property protection, there is therefore intensive cooperation between Blue Shield, the United Nations and UNESCO.
 The cooperation between UNESCO and Blue Shield International is to be further strengthened, according to the then Director General of UNESCO Irina Bokova.
 "UNESCO and Blue Shield International share a common goal" and "We seek to protect cultural property, and, by extension, humanity's cultural legacy", said Bokova in October 2017 at a conference of Blue Shield International.

 In 2016, ICBS and ANCBS amalgamated to become simply “The Blue Shield”, amending the ANCBS statutes to reflect these changes, and registering the Blue Shield as an Association in the Netherlands.
 These statutes were formally approved by the Blue Shield General Assembly (2017) in Vienna.

 Language preservation is also protection of cultural heritage, as former President Habsburg stated.
 "Today, on average, we lose one language in the world every six weeks.
 There are approximately 6800 languages.
-But four percent of the population speaks 96 percent of the languages, and 96 percent of the population speaks four percent of the languages.
-These four percent are spoken by large language groups and are therefore not at risk.
-But 96 percent of the languages we know are more or less at risk.
+But four per cent of the population speaks 96 per cent of the languages, and 96 per cent of the population speaks four per cent of the languages.
+These four per cent are spoken by large language groups and are therefore not at risk.
+But 96 per cent of the languages we know are more or less at risk.
 You have to treat them like extinct species."

 A special concern of Blue Shield International is the protection of cultural heritage during military peace operations.
 40 lecturers and participants from America, Denmark, Lebanon, Italy, Croatia, Slovakia and Austria had the opportunity at the "Blue Helmet Forum 2019" to deal with the topic.
 Experiences of the US Army, operational experience in Iraq and Afghanistan and the establishment of a separate Italian cultural property unit were also discussed.
 Karl von Habsburg spoke about the need to protect cultural property not only during and after conflicts, but also outside of armed conflicts.

 In 2020, Blue Shield International and the UN peacekeeping forces in Lebanon, in collaboration with the Lebanese armed forces, completed a month-long project to secure and protect the cultural property damaged after the August 4th explosions in Beirut.